 Omega-3 polyunsaturated fats are the sort of fats in fatty fish.
 They reduce the risk of cardiovascular disease.
 If you increase the amount of fatty fish you eat to 500g per week you can reduce your risk of heart disease.
 Fatty fish include salmon, tuna, mackerel, trout and herring.

-A better option is to eat more vegetables.
+It turns out that a better option is to eat more vegetables.
 Choose vegetables high in nitrates, such as beetroot, spinach, lettuce, rocket and celeriac.
 The body converts nitrates into nitric oxide.
 We know this chemical dilates blood vessels and lowers blood pressure naturally.
 Part of the conversion from nitrates to nitric oxide is due to the good bacteria found in the mouth.
 And studies show that regular use of mouthwash can increase blood pressure.
 Even if only by a small amount.

 Hibiscus tea, though less well known also reduces blood pressure.
-A 2015 meta-analysis showed hibiscus tea reduced both systolic and diastolic blood pressure.
+A 2015 meta-analysis showed hibiscus tea reduced both systolic and diastolic pressure.
 The effect was significant though researchers suggested further trials were necessary.

 Hawthorn is a traditional remedy for heart problems.
-The berries, leaves and flowers provide a slow acting tonic for the heart.
+The berries, leaves and flowers provide a slow-acting tonic for the heart.
 It lowers blood pressure but increases the force of heart contraction.

 It’s not that any single change alone would be enough to bring hypertension down to a safe level.
 But together their effects can add up.
 Perhaps with the addition of some stress management techniques and some regular physical exercise.